shantanuj/TDAM_Top_down_attention_module/training_and_usage_scripts/README.md

 ### Training/evaluation and usage scripts for TDAM
-This directory is adapted from the original timm library code: https://github.com/rwightman/pytorch-image-models

 ### Direct usage:
-1. For direct usage of TDAM models, please see examples in jupyter notebook `TDAM_usage_and_visualization.ipynb` for model loading and optionally, for how to operate the model to get outputs over each computation/time step.
+1. For direct usage of TDAM models, please see examples in jupyter notebook `TDAM_usage_and_visualization.ipynb` for model loading and usage.
-2. Integrating with "timm":
+2. Integrating with "timm" library (https://github.com/rwightman/pytorch-image-models):
     - Currently, we have provided our integration with "timm" in the `local_timm` directory.
     - However, if you wish to integrate with your own version of "timm", please do the following:
-        1. Add `tdresnet.py` (provided in this directory) to timm.models
+        1. Add `tdresnet.py` (provided in `local_timm.models`) to timm.models
         2. Add `tdresnet` to model registry by modifying timm.models.__init__.py to include line `from .tdresnet import *`
         3. Add `custom_utils.py`, `distributed_td_train_and_eval.sh` and `td_train_and_evaluate.py` to the main directory.